fiveai/hardest/README.md

 ```

 ## Reproducing published results
-To repeat the experiments from our paper (details here), first install the [COCO](https://cocodataset.org) as well as the [nuImages](https://www.nuscenes.org/nuimages) datasets and convert it to a COCO compatible format [using these instructions](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/nuimages/README.md).
+To repeat the experiments from our paper (details here), first download the [COCO Dataset](https://cocodataset.org/#download) (you only need _2017 Val images_ and _2017 Train/Val annotations_) as well as the [nuImages](https://www.nuscenes.org/nuimages) dataset and convert it to a COCO compatible format [using these instructions](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/nuimages/README.md).
 Then export the detections for your desired detector to torchvision json format.

 Finally, run the script: